Last Updated: May 2026 | Author: Munir Ardi

 Veterans have access to dedicated lanes like HUD-VASH and SSVF.
 Do not wait in the general line if you have served.

 Veterans have the most robust safety net in the US.
-The Department of Veterans Affairs (VA) has a goal of “Functional Zero” for veteran homelessness.
+The US Department of Veterans Affairs (VA) has a goal of “Functional Zero” for veteran homelessness.

 3. Domestic Violence Survivors (DV)